Otto Zoff: Life

 Zoff settled in an artists' colony in New Hampshire.
-Due to the scale of the enforced exodus from central Europe of Jewish (and other) intellectuals, Otto Zoff had arrived in New York to find plenty of influential contacts, such as the publisher Kurt Wolff and his wife Helene and the writers Alfred Neumann and Hermann Kesten.
+Due to the scale of the enforced exodus from central Europe of Jewish (and other) intellectuals, Zoff had arrived in New York to find plenty of influential contacts, such as the publisher Kurt Wolff and his wife Helene and the writers Alfred Neumann and Hermann Kesten.
 Another familiar face belonged to Bertolt Brecht who remained a friend despite his marriage to Zoff's younger sister having ended more than ten years earlier.
-Although he had ready made social network in the literary world, Otto Zoff barely set foot in it himself, having apparently lost the necessary spark of spontaneity.
+Although he had ready made social network in the literary world, Zoff barely set foot in it himself, having apparently lost the necessary spark of spontaneity.
 He saw his friends, but did not become attached to any particular social circle, preferring to remain a "loner": Liselotte thought that he might have feared being overshadowed.
 He spent long hours at his desk, and had grand ideas, but little came of it.
 After the war, and more particularly during the early 1950s, he undertook work as a correspondent for various West Germany newspapers, but sources suggest that it was still Liselotte, working as a therapist, who was the principal bread winner.

 Directly following the war the Zoffs were in no hurry to return to Germany, but by 1950 they would have liked to be able to visit.
 Initially they were unable to obtain passports, having apparently fallen under suspicion for their leftwing views in the context of the McCarthyism of the times.
 However, US naturalization certificates dated 15 May 1953 were issued by the New York Southern District Court for Otto and Liselotte Zoff.
 At first they were still unable to visit Europe due to lack of cash.
 However, later in 1953 they were able to make the trip "because a rich friend gave us the money", as Liselotte wrote.
 In addition to work for German newspapers, at some point during the postwar years Otto Zoff worked as New York correspondent for the South West [German] broadcasting company.
 In the later 1950s he also experienced a moderate return to form with his writing, notably with his 1959 comedy "König Hirsch" ("King Stag"), adapted from a piece by Carlo Gozzi.

-Otto Zoff made his final visit to Germany in 1961, and stayed.
+Zoff made his final visit to Germany in 1961 and stayed.
 He was now affected by the heart disease that would kill him.
-He died at Munich in his sleep during the night of 14 December 1963.
+He died at Munich, on 14 December 1963, aged 73.